Ramkarthik/ramkarthik.github.io/content/post/deploy-static-blog-azure-pipelines.md

 			<p>Click on OK.</p>
 		</ul></li></p>
 	<p><img style="height:85%;width:85%" src="/images/deploy_azure_pipelines/add_ssh_connection.png" /></p>
 	<p><li>Now in the previous tab, you can choose this SSH connection from the dropdown.
 Enter 'Target folder' value as the folder path to which you deploy static files in the remote machine.
-In my case, it is '/var/www/kramkarthik.com/html'.</li></p>
+In my case, it is '/var/www/kramkarthik.com/html'.
+Click 'Advanced' and enable the checkbox that you need.
+I usually want to clean the directory and deploy completely.
+Also, I want the pipeline to fail if there is no file to copy.</li></p>
 	<p><img style="height:85%;width:85%" src="/images/deploy_azure_pipelines/complete_ssh_configuration.png" /></p>
 	<p><li>Change your release pipeline name to something meaningful.</li></p>
 	<p><li>We have a build pipeline.
 We also have a release pipeline.
-Now we need to configure what triggers a build and what triggers a deployment.</li></p>
+Now we need to configure what triggers a build and what triggers a release.</li></p>
 	<p><li>Go to your build pipeline and click on edit.</li></p>
 	<p><img style="height:85%;width:85%" src="/images/deploy_azure_pipelines/build_pipeline_edit.png" /></p>
 	<p><li>Click on 'Triggers'.
 Choose your repository under 'Continuous Integration' and on the right side menu, choose 'Enable continuous integration'.
 Click on Save.
 Now any commit or merge to 'master' branch will trigger a build.</li></p>